nutspatial/sud-ndarfur-amn-interp/README.md

-# Enhancing the ability to tell where acute malnutrition is of concern: a spatial interpolation using PPS-based survey data
+# Spatial interpolation of acute malnutrition: a quest using probability proportional to the size of the population-based survey data

-Acute malnutrition is a life-threatening and devastating disease of epidemic proportions worldwide, particularly in low- and middle-income countries, affecting mostly children under the age of five.

-To effectively fight this public health issue, acute malnutrition programs require approaches that use the limited resources to put in place targeted interventions that meet efficiently- and effectively the population’s needs.
-One approach to that end involves knowing and understanding the spatial or geographic variation of acute malnutrition.
+To effectively combat this public health issue, enhancing the ability to tell *where* acute malnutrition is of great concern over other areas is paramount.
+Possessing this information leverages the ability of programmers to prioritize limited resources - that are now getting even more shrunk amid the modern resource-constraint era.

-This repository contains an R implementation of a spatial data analysis that is aimed at identifying locations in the area of analysis where acute malnutrition is of concern by predicting it from sampled areas to unsampled ones.
+This repository is an R implementation of a quest applying spatial interpolation modelling techniques.
+The quest aims to explore the usability of probability proportional to the size of the population-based survey sampling data to predict the prevalence of acute malnutrition from the observed sampling points to unobserved locations across a given survey area of interest.

-## Research questions:
+## Research (quest) question:

-- Does spatial interpolation produce reliable (precise and accurate) estimates using small scale survey data, such as district level surveys?
+- Does spatial interpolation produce reliable (precise and accurate) estimates when applied to a small-scale PPS-based survey?

 If yes:

-- How comparable the predicted estimates can be against the observed prevalence estimates of the original survey results?
+- a

 ## Study area

-Al Fasher, North Darfur, Sudan
+North Darfur, Sudan

-# Repository structure
+## Repository Structure

-- `data/`
-- `report/`
-- `scripts/`
+- `raw-data/`: a data frame of the input data.
+This is encrypted.
+- `R/`: some handy user-defined functions.
+- `scripts/`: a set of `R` scripts.
+These are split into different files, based on the specific task that they execute.
+Run `script.R` file to implement the project workflow.

-# Reproducibility information
+## Reproducibility information

 The repository was created in `R` version 4.4.2.
-This project uses the `{renv}` framework to record R package dependencies and versions.
+This project uses the `{renv}` framework to record `R` package dependencies and versions.
 Packages and versions used are recorded in `renv.lock` and code used to manage dependencies is in `renv/` and other files in the root project directory.
 On starting an `R` session in the working directory, run